mehulagg/gitlab/doc/development/README.md

 #### Trivial changes

-Changes are "trivial" if they do not require extensive review.
-For example, if the MR:
+Not all changes require extensive review.
+For example, MRs with the following "trivial" changes can be reviewed, approved, and merged by any maintainer or technical writer.

-- Fixes typos.
+- Typo fixes.
-- Includes clarifying links, such as to external programming language documentation.
+- Clarifying links, such as to external programming language documentation.
-- Makes changes to comply with the [documentation style guide](documentation/index.md) in a way that clearly does not change the intent of the documentation.
+- Changes to comply with the [documentation style guide](documentation/index.md), as long as those changes clearly do not change the intent of the documentation.

-Such "trivial" changes can be reviewed, approved, and merged by any maintainer or any technical writer.

 #### Specific changes